Manuela-Sousa/java-serenity-bdd-cucumber/README.md

 # Sample project to use Selenium tests with SerenityBDD, Cucumber and Java

 This is a sample starter project to use Selenium tests with SerenityBDD, Cucumber and Java.
+Serenity BDD is a framework that simplifies a lot the implementation of test automation and allows to write better quality automated acceptance tests and also faster.

 ### Organization of the project